PofodukPanda/skilltest-buienradar-sk/README.md

 Visualize your analysis of part 2.
 You can choose between a data visualization tool which you are familiar with and you see fit.
 It can also be a visualization library in Python or JavaScripts for example.

+<br/><br/>
+**The answer to this question is in the analysis folder as a notebook "visualisation.ipynb" and as a html geomap with the Station and temperature as datapoint "station_map.html".
+This was an ongoing step and it is not finalized by lack of time on my side**
+<br/><br/>

 Bonuspoints if you manage to do both!